CuriousTech/ESP07_Multi/README.md

 iot.php - simple script for saving data from a device.
 Create a directoy named "iot" in the same directory as iot.php
 A POST to this will create an XML formatted file using 'name' as the filename.xml
-All fields will be written as XML: <field>value<\field> overwriting the older file.
+All fields will be written as XML values overwriting the older file, and appended to filename.txt as JS array data.
-A GET /iot.php?name=file will return the data in the file.
+A GET /iot.php?name=file will return the data in the xml file.

+chart.php?name=filename will draw a chart.
+This one is designed for data, temp, rh, volts.